-Consider me one of millions; I have struggled with falling asleep and staying asleep for years now.
-Despite extensive research and experimentation with remedies ranging from various sleep masks to orange glasses to private sessions in hypnosis for sleep, I could not seem to solve my tossing and turning or inability to stay asleep.
+Consider me one of millions.
+I have struggled with falling asleep and staying asleep for years now.
+I went through extensive research and experimentation with remedies ranging from various sleep masks to orange glasses to hypnosis for sleep.
+Even then, I could not seem to solve my tossing and turning or inability to stay asleep.

 After so many disappointments, I was recently surprised to find one program helpful: Sleepio, a personalized online program aimed at improving poor sleep.

 Sleepio trains users to address the cognitive factors associated with insomnia.
 In my case, the endless to-do lists and tireless project brainstorming that keep my mind buzzing throughout the night.
 The goal is to remove these interruptions and establish a pattern in which falling asleep and staying asleep become natural.

 Motivated by personalized goal setting